 This article was written by Mark Armour

-This year marks the 60th anniversary of Jackie Robinson’s first major league season, bringing an end to a 60-year ban on black players in the major leagues.
+In early 2007 major league baseball marked the 60th anniversary of Jackie Robinson’s first season with the Dodgers, bringing an end to a sixty-year ban on black players in the major leagues.
 The story of Robinson and the brave men who followed his lead and helped change the game has been told often and well over the succeeding years.
 The story tends to focus on the moral and ethical implications of the game’s integration, the righting of baseball’s great wrong, as well as on the troubles endured by the heroic men who led the way.

 The study presented here begins with 1947, but it concerns itself not with social justice or heroism, but with the effect of integration on the playing field.
 Jackie Robinson improved baseball ethically and morally, which is plenty, but he also made it better because he was a great player, and his playing time came at the expense of someone who was a lesser player.
 Robinson opened the doors for a vast new source of baseball talent, and that talent could not help but dramatically improve the game.

 I began following baseball a generation after Robinson, in the late 1960s.
-The baseball I grew up with was well-integrated, as far as I knew.
+The baseball I grew up with was well integrated, as far as I knew.
 In fact, many of the best players seemed to be black men, people who would not have been able to play 25 years earlier.
 Commentators of the time, and the occasional outspoken player, would whisper that it remained difficult for a black man to make a team if he was not a star—for example, few teams carried black utility infielders.
-After mulling this over for 40 years, I finally decided to try to determine if this was true.
+After mulling this over for forty years, I finally decided to try to determine if this was true.

 I do not claim that this is an exact science, but the types of questions I am trying to answer here would not be affected by the misidentification of a few players.
-Ultimately, I made a determination for every player who played in this 40-year period, a total of 5,490.
-According to my findings, there were 933 black players in this period, beginning with Jackie Robinson in 1947 and ending with Ruben Rodriguez, who caught two games for the Pirates in September 1986.
-Putting all of these players in a database, I can answer any number of questions.
+Ultimately, I made a determination for every player who played in this 40 year period, a total of 5490.
+According to my findings, there were 933 black players in this period, beginning with Jackie Robinson in 1947, and ending with Ruben Rodriguez, who caught two games for the Pirates in September of 1986.
+Putting all of these players in a data base, I can answer any number of questions.
 I present a few of these here.

 This is part of what I wanted to know, but this graph gives all players–Willie Mays and Julio Gotay–equal weight.
 I next needed to separate the quality from the quantity.

 From another perspective this discrepancy is even starker.
-In 1965, 6.4% of white major leaguers (36 out of 562) were star players, while 20% of black players (28 of 140) were stars, a percentage three times as large.
+In 1965, 6.4% of white major leagues (36 out of 562) were star players, while 20% of blacks players (28 of 140) were stars, a percentage three times as large.

 A more thorough way to examine the contributions of black players is to figure how much value the entire group was providing.
 To examine this question, I summed the Win Shares accumulated by every black player, and calculated the percentage of total Win Shares these men accounted for.